the-catman/objectab/.github/README.md

 ```

-That's very cool.
-How do we store objects, though?
+But how do we store objects?

 # Functions: storeData/getData